old-software-engineer/nextjs-image-processing/README.md

 - ESLint: It is a linter that you can integrate into your Visual Studio Code setup in order to ensure code integrity.

+# Testing

+#### Jest
+- Checks drop image message
+- Checks generate button should not show if dropped file is not image
+- Checks renders image as preview
+- Checks watermark on image

 # Installation

 First, install all the dependencies and then run the development server: